 AT&T broadband network

-AT&T delivers internet service to your home through copper or fiber wiring, depending on the internet service you have purchased.
+AT&T delivers internet service to your home through copper or fiber wiring, depending on the service you purchased.

 - DSL and lower broadband services are usually wired using copper.

-- Most high speed broadband services deliver internet via a hybrid fiber/copper network.
+- Most high-speed broadband services (IPBB) deliver internet via a hybrid fiber and copper network.

 - AT&T Fiber delivers internet directly to your home using 100% fiber network.